-Nevertheless, there are serious disadvantages with chewing gum apart from the sticky mess that they can leave when carelessly discarded after chewing.
+And these do not take into account the sticky mess they can leave when carelessly discarded after chewing.

 1. The sugar-free chewing gum usually has aspartame in place of sugar and that as many will know is a health hazard all of its own.
 Short and long term use of aspartame has been closely linked with cancer, diabetes, neurological disorders and birth defects.
 It is really not something you should have in your mouth – ever.
 In addition, chewing gum has lots of ingredients that are also a cause for concern.

 2. Some cosmetic surgeons believe chewing gum can give us a wrinkle problem.
 According to one cosmetic surgeon, he has noticed that many of his patients who are gum chewers have a certain pattern of wrinkles around their mouth.
 Many experts attribute the wrinkle connection to two things.
 First, there’s the repetitive motion of chewing, which causes lines and folds around the mouth due to muscle overuse and second, chewing gum can dislodge dermal fillers that people have injected into their faces to plump up their wrinkles.

 3. Chewing gum causes unnecessary wear and tear of the cartilage that acts as a shock absorber in your jaw joints.
 Once damaged, this area can create pain and discomfort for a lifetime.

 4. You use eight different facial muscles to chew.
 All that unnecessary chewing can create severe tightness in two of these muscles, located close to your temples, putting pressure on those nerves that supply this area of your head, contributing to painful headaches.